Palestinian Authority: Palestinian measures to keep law and order

+According to Al-Jazeera, in 2024 the Palestinian Authority was attempting to assert its limited authority by cracking down on armed groups in the Jenin Refugee Camp, according to experts, in order to convince President-elect Donald Trump that it is a beneficial security partner.

 Economy

 The Gaza International Airport was built by the PA in the city of Rafah, but operated for only a brief period before being destroyed by Israel following the outbreak of Al-Aqsa Intifada in 2000.
 A seaport was also being constructed in Gaza but was never completed.

 Some Palestinians are dependent on access to the Israeli job market.
 During the 1990s, some Israeli companies began to replace Palestinians with foreign workers.
 The process was found to be economical and also addressed security concerns.
 This hurt the Palestinian economy, in particular in the Gaza strip, where 45.7% of the population is under the poverty line according to the CIA World Factbook, but it also affected the West Bank.